MokeEire/yuyutsu/src/routes/posts/dubois-routes/+page.md

 <Map clip={false} />

 ## Prepare the data

 The data for this challenge is provided in the [GitHub repo](https://github.com/ajstarks/dubois-data-portraits/tree/master/challenge/2024/challenge04) in the `routes` and `route-pairs` CSV files.
 To recreate Du Bois' map, we don't actually need either dataset.
 In fact, neither dataset is even helpful for recreating Du Bois' work (though they have inspired a future extension of this work).
 We need the coordinates of the 5 slave trade routes and the polygons to depict the destinations of these African slaves to the western hemisphere.
-This did in fact require the manual (gasp!) effort to draw these custom paths and polygons and export them into JSON format.
+This did require manual (gasp!) effort to draw custom paths and polygons and export them into JSON format.
-I cross-referenced the locations in Du Bois' visualization with the [map](https://www.slavevoyages.org/voyage/database#maps) from the Trans Atlantic Slave Trade Database used [geojson.io](https://geojson.io) to select the coordinates of the sources and destinations of each route.
+I used [geojson.io](https://geojson.io) to select the coordinates of the sources and destinations of each route and cross-referenced the locations in Du Bois' visualization with the [map](https://www.slavevoyages.org/voyage/database#maps) from the Trans Atlantic Slave Trade Database.

 In the future, I am hoping to extend this visual to incorporate the more granular data of individual slave trade routes.